Guillaume2126/Document-Retrieval-Chatbot/README.md

 ### 5. Testing the Chatbot

 - Tested the chatbot by querying information like "How to use an oven."
-- Observed the output, including document names, clean text, and similarity scores.
+- Observed the output, including document names and similarity scores.

 ### 6. Possible Improvements

 - Perform preprocessing for various languages to enhance multilingual support.
 - Implement a feature to provide direct access links to the relevant documents for user convenience.
+- Use other models like Word2ec